Four Kings Camping Game

 Mix up all the slips of paper with names and pass it around the circle, everyone choosing one slip and showing no one.

 The camper to the right of the empty spot in the circle calls out someone's name.
-Whoever has that name on his slip of paper moves to the vacant spot in the circle and exchanges slips with the camper to his right (the person that called out the name).
+Whoever has that name on the slip of paper moves to the vacant spot in the circle and exchanges slips with the camper to their right (the person that called out the name).

 As soon as all four thrones are occupied by members of the same team, that team wins the round and the paper slips are reshuffled and passed out again for another round.